awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-conversion.md

 }
 ```

 The following snippet shows the use of a chain of converter providers\.
-Since the SDK's default is provided last, it has the lowest priority\.
+Since the SDK default is provided last, it has the lowest priority\.

 ```
 @DynamoDbBean(converterProviders = {